eyarovoi/TechInterviewsMeetup/README.md

 # TechInterviewsMeetup
-All documents and problem sets relating to the Tech Interviews and Competitive Programming meetup
+All documents and problem sets relating to the Tech Interviews and Competitive Programming meetup.